-Most of the people I see have normal/dry/sensitive skin with spots.
+Most of the people I see have normal/dehydrated/sensitive skin with occasional spots.
 This is very different to acne.

 The vicious circle.
 It usually occurs via two paths.

 You had acne as a teenager and are now 28/34/47 and continue to treat your skin as if it is acneic – even though your skin moved on when you were 19/20 and is actually normal – underneath that redness and sensitivity that was caused by years of using products for oily/combination skin – which dries it out and ‘mattifies’ (*cries*) it – which causes it to over-produce oil, give you angry red spots, burning cheeks and lead you to think that you are still an oily/combo skin and that your skin hates you.
 And usually makes you hate your skin and despair.

 Vicious Circle Two:

 You once had a few breakouts and went to a beauty counter/had a facial where you were told you had an oily/combination skin because your sales assistant/therapist has been trained in no way other than spots = acne = oily/combination = foaming = mattifying.

 Now it’s oily because it’s dried out and is desperately trying to replenish itself so you are oily by 12/3pm and keep thinking that you have an ‘oily’ skin.
 You thus think you’re doing everything wrong and your skin hates you.
 And usually makes you hate your skin and despair.